brightzheng100/vind/README.md

      67 ?
 S      0:00  \_ (sd-pam)
 ```

+> Note:
-> Note: the machine user name can be other user, instead of `root`, if that's prepared in the Docker image and is specified in the YAML file.
+> 1. The machine user name can be other user, instead of `root`, if that's prepared in the Docker image and is specified in the YAML file.
+> 2. The `[[USER@]<MACHINE_NAME>]` is optional: when no machine is specified, it will automatically pick the first machine.

 ### stop